ABRAHAM-AH/MeXEE-402_MEXE-4101_GROUP-3_Midterm-Examination/README.md

   ➤ _**Date and Time Functions**_

-  📄Date and time functions are crucial for working with temporary data.
+  📅Date and time functions are crucial for working with temporary data.
 They allow you to calculate time differences, format dates, extract components like days or months, and perform data-based calculations.

   ➤ _**Lookup Functions**_